-High Blood Pressure Causes: An Overview
+Causes of High Blood Pressure

-blood pressure is the result of another medical problem or medicine.
-When the cause of high blood pressure is known, this is called secondary high blood pressure.
+In most people, a single, specific cause of high blood pressure is not known.
+This is called primary or essential hypertension.
+In other people, high blood pressure is the result of another medical problem or medicine.
+When the cause is known, this is called secondary high blood pressure.

 If a person is diagnosed with high blood pressure, it doesn't mean that he or she is "too nervous," overanxious, or obsessive.
 This is a popular myth.
 High blood pressure is not nervous tension.
 In fact, many people who are perfectly calm have high blood pressure.

-For 9 out of 10 people, there is no identifiable cause of high blood pressure.
+For nine out of ten people, there is no identifiable cause of high blood pressure.
 This is called "primary hypertension" or "essential hypertension."
-Most people with primary hypertension don't even realize that they have it; the majority of people with high blood pressure feel no different from those who have
+Most people with primary hypertension don't even realize that they have it; the majority of people with the condition feel no different from those who have normal blood pressure.
+That's why high blood pressure is often called "the silent killer."

+In one out of ten people, the high blood pressure cause is known.
 This is called secondary hypertension.
 Some conditions that can cause secondary hypertension include:

 - Sleep apnea